ohlerlab/Riboseq_Pipeline/README.md

 2. Edit [config.yaml.](/README.md#config.yaml) This is where you put in for example, the path to annotation, genome sequence, etc.

-3. Do a dry run of the pipeline
-    Make and enter a pipeline directory:
+3. Make the *pipeline* directory which serves as the working directory for Snakemake:
     ```
     mkdir pipeline
-    cd pipeline
     ```
+    *Note: Snakemake will create output directories and put output files here as rules are executed.*
     Make a link to the snakefile:
-    -> calling this Snakefile doesn't work in a docker container
     ```
+    cd pipeline
     ln -s ../src/pipeline.smk Snakefile
     ```
-    Access the container for running interactively:
-    ```
-    singularity run -B /fast/AG_Ohler/:/fast/AG_Ohler/ docker://dermotharnett/riboseq_pipeline
-    ```
-    *Note: The `-B` entry mounts file paths, so that Docker can see the folders.*
-    *Note: It will take a while to download all the necessary programs and libraries the first time.*
-    *Note: Some compute nodes on the Max Cluster do not have Singularity installed*

-    Run the snakemake code without executing the rules:
+4. Do a dry run, i.e. run the snakemake code without executing the rules:
     ```
     snakemake -n
     ```